 - There is representation of non-heterosexual relationships.
 Vintage is madly in love with a woman.
 A male character appears to be forming a very close friendship with another male that I am assuming may turn out to be more than that.
 If that isn’t your thing, there’s heterosexual relationships as well, but it’s nice to see it mirroring what the real world is like, isn’t it?

 - There are issues that contemporary women face which are represented in the book.
 Women pitted against women, women being thought of as a vessel of sin, as “cracks through which sin seeps into the world” that corrupts the innocent (and the innocents in the book are males who get attracted to them).
 I was impressed to see it in a fantasy book — a genre where people do not seem to think much of as anything other than escapism.

-So story-wise, because it was so long, I’d give that a three, but it has such amazing female characters, so I’m upping that to four!
+So story-wise, because it was so long, I’d give it a three, but it has such amazing female characters, so I’m upping it to four!

 see ratings explanation

 “Any institution that claims to keep women locked up for their own good should be watched very closely, in my opinion.”